This form of cancer poses the highest risk to women and it’s on the rise

 Though breast cancer has a bright pink ribbon and gets a lot of media attention, it isn’t the leading cause of cancer deaths among American women.
 The cancer that holds that honor is lung cancer.
 In fact, lung cancer causes more deaths than breast, colon and pancreatic cancers combined.
 Here’s something else you might not know: The disease is on the decline among men, but diagnosis and death rates in women continue to climb.
 And, as with many other chronic diseases, black folks are more likely to develop and die from lung cancer than people of other racial groups, though we have lower smoking rates.

-Here are five more important facts women should know:
+Here are five more important facts women should know about lung cancer:

 1. Lung cancer can strike at any age.
 In an American Lung Association survey, many women in their 20s and early 30s believed they were too young to be worried about lung cancer.
 Though the disease most often strikes between ages 55 and 65, there’s no lower age limit on new diagnoses.
 Here’s another age fact: Women younger than 45 are more likely than men of that age to develop the disease.